 Dear President Tusk, As university leaders, every day we witness the positive impact of European support on research, innovation and education.
 It is first and foremost an investment in people – in particular, Europe’s youth.
 This is a fundamental requirement if we are to turn the...view more

 EUA and more than a dozen other university associations have united to issue a common response to the European Commission’s proposal for Horizon Europe.
-The 14 signatory associations discussed the Commission’s proposal and outlined the most crucial elements that need to be ironed out in the...view more
+The 14 signatory associations discussed the Commission’s proposal and outlined the most crucial elements that need to be ironed...view more

 EUA and more than a dozen other university associations have united to issue a common...read more